Citation Literacy (Alexa Z. Chew, Arkansas Law Review, 2018)

 Lexis Brief Analysis invites users to upload their files and it extracts the key legal concepts that the documents address, makes recommendations for additional authority, identifies similar documents, and analyzes the citation history of all cited authority.

 Shepard’s Brief Check functions similar to Westlaw’s Drafting Assistant, except it leads the user through a series of prompts and then delivers the user a report of the types of errors found.

-Lexis MS Office Plugin is an add-on for MS Word that allows integration of certain portions of the Lexis platform directly into MS Word.
-You will have to download a (200MB) desktop app and login using your Lexis credentials.
+Lexis MS Office Plugin (YouTube video tutorial) is an add-on for MS Word that allows integration of certain portions of the Lexis platform directly into MS Word.
+You will have to download a (200MB) desktop app and log in using your Lexis credentials.

 Citeus Legalus is a free online tool allowing users to input individual pieces of information and then generating a citation.
 Other, similar programs limit the number of citations or require payment.